Communications Rules and Prospectus Delivery

 - Secondary offerings

-- Continuous offerings by registered investment companies (satisfied through the delivery regime under Rule 482 and Rule 498)
+- Continuous offerings by registered investment companies (satisfied through the open-end-fund-advertising and summary-prospectus delivery regimes)

 Reasonable Steps to Furnish Prospectuses